ESG

 Introduction

-Members of the Audit Committee are appointed at the general shareholders’ meeting, with due consideration given to legal requirements and independence.
-The Audit Committee is composed of individuals with expertise in accounting, finance, and relevant industry knowledge, and who are free from any material interests with the company or its management, thereby ensuring independence in their supervisory role.
+Audit Committee members are ultimately appointed at the General Meeting of Shareholders, taking into consideration factors such as legal requirements and independence.
+The Audit Committee is composed of professionals with expertise in accounting, finance, and industry-related fields, and members who are free from conflicts of interest with the Company and management so that they can oversee management from an independent position.

 Members